Corporate Enforcement & Inspection Policy

 15. We will publicise its enforcement & regulatory activities to keep residents and businesses informed and, where necessary, to act as a deterrent.

-16. If you are unhappy with the way we has acted in undertaking its enforcement and regulatory activities, you can raise your concerns or make a complaint via our corporate complaints process.
+16. If you are unhappy with the way we have acted in undertaking its enforcement and regulatory activities, you can raise your concerns or make a complaint via our corporate complaints process.

 Other detailed policies can be found on the following web pages: